 What Is Neuropsychology?

 Neuropsychology is a specialty that combines the fields of neuroscience and psychology and deals with the brain and its relationship to behavior.
-The brain is the most complex organ of the body and controls intellectual functioning, speech and language, the perception of touch, hearing, and vision, memory, attention, personality and the coordination of all movement.
-Because neurological disorders, such as traumatic brain injury or concussion, stroke, brain tumors, epilepsy, Alzheimer’s Disease, Parkinson’s Disease or multiple sclerosis, and developmental disorders, such as Learning Disabilities, dyslexia, Autism or Asperger’s Disorder, may affect any of these functions, neuropsychological evaluation is an important part of diagnosis and treatment planning.
+The brain is the most complex organ of the human body and controls intellectual functioning, speech and language, the perception of touch, hearing, and vision, memory, attention, personality and the coordination of all movement.
+Because neurological disorders, such as traumatic brain injury or concussion, stroke, brain tumors, epilepsy, Alzheimer’s Disease, Parkinson’s Disease or multiple sclerosis, and developmental disorders, such as learning disabilities, dyslexia, Autism Spectrum Disorder, may affect any of these functions, a neuropsychological evaluation is an important part of diagnosis and treatment planning.

 A neuropsychological evaluation is a diagnostic testing procedure used to measure the functioning of the brain.
 This type of evaluation provides information about the brain that is not provided by other diagnostic testing procedures such as a neurological examination, EEG, or brain imaging.
 Neuropsychological evaluations consist of behavioral tests which measure abilities (i.e., cognitive strengths and weaknesses) and/or symptoms.
-The procedures are sensitive to
+These procedures are extremely sensitive to the functional variances of specific areas/circuits in the brain.
+The evaluation systematically examines various brain regions which are important in day-to-day functioning, as well as assists in making a diagnosis and planning treatment.

 WHO SHOULD BE EVALUATED?

 A neuropsychological evaluation can help determine the type of cognitive problem and make specific treatment recommendations.
-Concerns that can be addressed with individuals include:
+Concerns that we often address include:

 - Traumatic Brain Injury